 Skip the book if you cannot tolerate poor editing.

-Buy your copy from the link below.
+Buy your copy at the link below.